Paola62010/cookbook/README.md

 - I would also like to add the possibility for users to view another user's profile, including the recipes created by that user.
 - It would be nice to make it possible to follow a creator so that the user is notified when that creator posts a new recipe.

+### Possible Improvements

+- For my app I have used a generic name ("main").
+I have used this as I only needed one app for this project and checking online I saw this was a recommended name.
+I think I should have used something different ("Recipes" for example) to give a better idea on what the app is for.

+- My mentor advised that the templates should have been in the "main" app folder, this would have been good practice.
+I will keep this in mind for my next project.

 ## Technologies Used

 ### Languages